 Equilibrium means balance.
 Stability (as in stable or unstable equilibrium) is the tendency of a system to return to equilibrium after it is disturbed.
 One way to think of stability is to imagine a ball in a bowl or on a hill (see diagram).
 If a ball in a bowl is nudged, it will roll back to the bottom of the bowl; a ball in a bowl is in stable equilibrium.
 On the other hand, a ball balanced on top of a hill will not return to its original position if it is nudged; a ball on a hill is in unstable equilibrium.

 In learning about equilibrium, another important concept is that every object within the Earth's gravitational field has a center of mass.
 The center of mass is the point that you must find to determine if an object is in equilibrium or not.
 Examining the center of mass can also suggest whether an object that is out of equilibrium will return to equilibrium or fall over.
 Notice that when you are trying to walk on a balance beam, without even thinking about it you instinctively put your arms out and move your arms to make little adjustments around your center of mass so you stay in equilibrium.
+Following the lesson, students can gain an understanding of how gravity plays an effect in movie action scene production!
+Refer to the associated activity Wow!
+That Captures It! for students to learn how motion capture (mo-cap) technology enables computer animators to create realistic effects.

 Lesson Background and Concepts for Teachers